 In bending, it is assumed that wood is linearly elastic for low values of stress, i.e., the stress and strain are proportional to each other and produce an elastic or straight-line plot on the typical stress-strain curve.

 Test Method: IS: 1734 (P-11) 1983

-The box compression test (bct) measures the compressive strength of boxes made of corrugated fiberboard as well as wooden boxes and crates.
-It provides a plot of deformation vs compressive force .
-Containers other than boxes can also be subjected to compression testing: drum, pail, etc.
+The Box Compression Test (BCT) measures the compressive strength of boxes made of corrugated fiberboard as well as wooden boxes and crates.
+It provides a plot of deformation versus compressive force .
+Containers other than boxes can also be subjected to compression testing such as drum, bucket, etc.

 This test helps in determining the structural panels of uniform properties within a panel.
 It is useful for evaluating plywood of clear, straight-grained veneers, and determining the effect of chemical or preservative treatments, construction, principal direction with respect to direction of stress, and other variables that are expected to uniformly influence the panel.